 Student receive training and instruction in preparing to work with cultures different than their own.
 It prepare those who will work in foreign countries and those who will work in USA with diverse cultures.

-FED 308 Field Education in Educational ministries
+FED 330 Field Education in Women's Ministries